eclipse-archived/ceylon-lang.org/documentation/1.0/reference/tool/ant-ceylonc.md

 #### `<files>`
-A [FileSet](http://ant.apache.org/manual/Types/fileset.html) of source files to pass to ceylonc.
+A [FileSet](http://ant.apache.org/manual/Types/fileset.html) of source files to pass to ceylonc. <!-- m2 -->

 #### `<rep>`
 A module repository containing dependencies.
+Can be specified multiple times.
+Defaults to `modules`.

 <table class="ant-parameters">
 <tbody>